 Dec 10 2011

 Being back in Vietnam I have also started are more comprehensive research about traditional Vietnamese instruments, many of which are direct copies or slight variations of the originally traditional Chinese instruments, or which derive from the Ethnic Minorities in the mountains.
-A Book by the brothers Le Huy and Huy Tran offers a …
+A Book by the brothers Le Huy and Huy Tran …

 Permanent link to this article: http://www.suzannesoundcreations.com/vietnamese-instruments-part-i/